DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 Hint: NoHint

-Explanation: Hedging is done primarily for reducing the interest rate risk.
+Explanation: Hedging is done for reducing the interest rate risk.

 Sub Topics: introduction-to-derivatives